-- It is a dynamic and flexible language which works somewhat similar to Java.
+- It is a dynamic and flexible language that works somewhat similarly to Java.
 It is also compatible with the byte code of JVM.

 Q3.
 What is Gradle Framework?

-It is a type of automated build system which is open source and creates builds on the concepts of Apache Ant and Maven.
-It uses a domain specific language (DSL) which is based on Groovy to declare about the configuration of the project.
+Ans: It is a type of automated build system which is open source and creates builds on the concepts of Apache Ant and Maven.
+It uses a domain-specific language (DSL) which is based on Groovy to declare the configuration of the project.
 It doesn’t use the XML form that Apache Maven uses for this declaration.

 Q4.
 What are the benefits of working with Gradle?

 Ans: The benefit of using Gradle is that you get the best features of both Ant and Maven as Gradle is a combination of both frameworks.
 It is flexible due to Ant and provides configuration dependency management conversion due to plugins of Maven.

 - Gradle lets you publish the project and attach a library that is self-content and has the best resources and assets.

 - Gradle enables the developer to customize and monitor the execution and configuration of the project to its center.

 - It is highly scalable.
 From single build projects to enterprise-level build projects, it lets you build any project with high performance.